creatif-studio/ansible-mariadb/README.md

 # MariaDB with Ansible

 # Requirements
-- Ansible: automation for server configuration and installation mariadb
+- Ansible: automation for server configuration and installation of mariadb
 - Vagrant: create local vm with ubuntu server 20.04
-- MariaDB: setup database with ansible (master-master)
+- MariaDB: setup mariadb cluster with ansible (master-master)

 # This tasks should be finish in 24 hours